China eyes bolstering green energy ties with Africa – DW – 09/06/2024

 Enormous market opportunities

-Christian-Geraud Neema, a China researcher from Mauritius who has studied and worked in China for almost ten years, said it is "definitely one of the highlights of the future Sino-African relationship."
+Christian-Geraud Neema, a China researcher from Mauritius who has studied and worked in China for almost 10 years, said it is "definitely one of the highlights of the future Sino-African relationship."

 "Not only will Africa play an important role in the supply chain for China's green industry, but its own green transition is also significant for this bilateral relationship," he pointed out.

-Neema sees enormous market opportunities for Chinese green products such as solar panels and electric cars in Africa.
+Neema sees enormous market opportunities for Chinese green products in Africa, such as solar panels and electric cars.

 "This is because many regions in Africa suffer from an inadequate energy supply, which impairs the development of the economy, especially industry.
 We are therefore looking forward to new green solutions from China," he told DW.

-In 2023, for instance, the installed capacity of solar power in Africa increased by 19%.
+In 2023, for instance, the installed solar power capacity in Africa increased by 19%.
 Countries such as Egypt, Morocco, Tunisia, Niger and Namibia have already announced ambitious energy transition programs, with Chinese solar and wind energy producers seeing new market opportunities.

 "China has been forced to seek opportunities elsewhere because of the growing rivalry between Western countries and China," said Lina Benabdallah, an expert on China-Africa relations at Wake Forest University in the US.

-The EU Commission, for instance, imposed penalties on solar panels from China between 2018 and 2023, citing unauthorized state subsidies.

-Brussels used the same argument to introduce import duties on e-cars from China in July, saying that Beijing's state support for its companies has led to a lack of fair competition on the market.
+Brussels used the same argument to introduce import duties on electric vehicles from China in July, saying that Beijing's state support for its companies has led to a lack of fair competition in the market.

-The tough operating environment in the EU and the US has prompted Chinese firms to look for other markets across the globe, including Africa, said Benabdallah.
+Benabdallah said the tough operating environment in the EU and the US has prompted Chinese firms to look for other markets worldwide, including Africa.

 Can Africa replace Western markets?

-But the expert stressed that there is no danger of Chinese goods flooding the market.
+But the China-African relations expert stressed that there is no danger of Chinese goods flooding the market.

 "It's quite ironic that a few years ago, Western countries were still accusing China of having done too little for green energy.
 But now they say the Chinese are doing too much."

-Zhou Yuyuan, Africa expert at the Shanghai Institute for Foreign Policy Studies, said in an interview with the German public broadcaster ARD: "Africa has great potential, but the markets there are small and divided.
-They only serve as alternative options, but it is unrealistic to hope that they would absorb the so-called Chinese overcapacity of green products."
+"Africa has great potential, but the markets there are small and divided.
+They only serve as alternative options, but it is unrealistic to hope that they would absorb the so-called Chinese overcapacity of green products," Zhou Yuyuan, an expert on Africa at the Shanghai Institute for Foreign Policy Studies, said in an interview with the German public broadcaster ARD.

-But Neema, the China expert from Mauritius, sounds more optimistic: "Yes, we are not a rich market.
+But Neema, the China expert from Mauritius, is more optimistic.
+"Yes, we are not a rich market.
 But we urgently need green products for our inadequate energy supply.
 In this sense, Western sanctions benefit us: China's overcapacity is flowing to places where it is not at all superfluous."

 This article was originally written in German.